Spain feels debt heat, Greece way off bailout terms

 Prime Minister Antonis Samaras said Greece's economy could contract by more than 7 percent this year, pushing debt-cutting targets further out of reach, but he pledged to stay the course.

-"There are certainly delays in this year's agreed program, and we must quickly catch up," Samaras told party colleagues.
+"There are certainly delays in this year's agreed programme, and we must quickly catch up," Samaras told party colleagues.
 "Let's not kid ourselves, there is still big waste in the public sector, and it must stop."

 The Spanish Treasury sold the 3 billion euros of three- and six-month bills it was aiming to, though yields climbed; the six-month paper jumped to 3.691 percent from 3.237 percent last month.